Agencies supported by Attorneys Against Hunger

-Downtown Ministerium Walk-in Ministry is a collaboration of five downtown churches: First Lutheran Church, First Presbyterian Church, Smithfield United Church, St. Mary of Mercy Parish, and Trinity Episcopal Cathedral.
+Downtown Ministerium Walk-in Ministry is a collaboration of five downtown churches: First Lutheran Church, Smithfield United Church of Christ, Divine Mercy Parish, First Presbyterian Church and Trinity Episcopal Cathedral.
 Each of these churches provides hunger assistance to the homeless and less fortunate downtown.

 East End Cooperative Ministry

-Established in 1969, Focus on Renewal serves approximately 15,000 disadvantaged individuals and families annually in the Sto-Rox community.
-FOR’s hunger services include an emergency food pantry and a Nutrition and Food Services Program which includes individual and group counseling, and assistance with meal planning, budgeting, and purchasing wholesome foods.
+Established in 1969, Focus on Renewal serves approximately 12,000 disadvantaged individuals and families annually in the Sto-Rox community.
+FOR’s hunger services include weekly food pantry distribution, a senior box program, as well as on-going emergency food and nutrition services.
+All of these services come under The Community Resource Center of Focus On Renewal and include assistance with meal planning, budgeting, and purchasing of wholesome foods.

 Greater Pittsburgh Community Food Bank

 Greater Pittsburgh Community Food Bank is a nonprofit organization that distributes nearly 40 million meals annually across 11 counties in southwestern Pennsylvania through a network of more than 600 agencies, partners and programs including smaller county-wide food banks, food pantries, soup kitchens and life stabilization organizations.

 The Urban League of Greater Pittsburgh’s Hunger Services provides more than 3,000 households each year with emergency food assistance, food stamp outreach, food for early development and/or the pantry management training program.

 The Intersection’s on-site meal program provides a hot midday meal to people who are hungry and do not have a permanent residence or accessibility to adequate kitchen facilities.
 The food pantry club provides food orders to income-eligible McKeesport residents.